pandalowry/bashrails/README.md

 ## Usage
 Put file bash_aliases to ~/.bash_aliases (you user home path) and restart terminal.
 Enjoy :)
+For understand and tuning, please read comments in file.

 ## Where work?
 Tested in Ubuntu 14.04.